marius-team/marius/docs/db2graph/db2graph.rst

             db_user: postgres
             db_password: password
             db_host: 127.0.0.1
-            edges_entity_entity_queries: conf/edges_entity_entity.txt
+            edges_queries: conf/edges_queries.txt

-   | In ``conf/edges_entity_entity.txt``, define the following queries.
+   | In ``conf/edges_queries.txt``, define the following queries.
 Note that we create three edges/relationships: An actor acted in a movie; A movie directed by a director; A movie produced by a production company.

     .. code-block:: sql